Prophet's Mosque: Saudi rule and modern history (1925–present)

-In 1974, King Faisal added 40,440 m2 to the mosque.
-The area of the mosque was also expanded during the reign of King Fahd in 1985.
-Bulldozers were used to demolish buildings around the mosque.
-In 1992, when it was completed, the mosque took over 160,000 m2 of space.
-Escalators and 27 courtyards were among the additions to the mosque.
-A$6 billion project to increase the area of the mosque was announced in September 2012.
+In 2010, a major project was undertaken to install giant electrically operated retractable umbrellas across the outer courtyards of the Prophet's Mosque.
+A total of 250 umbrellas were erected, providing shade over approximately 143,000 square meters (1,540,000 square feet) of the mosque's surrounding courtyards.
+Designed to automatically open and close in response to weather conditions, the umbrellas significantly improved the comfort of worshippers by protecting them from the intense heat and direct sunlight while preserving the openness of the courtyards when not in use.
+A $6 billion project to increase the area of the mosque was announced in September 2012.
 After completion, the mosque should accommodate between 1.6 million to 2 million worshippers.
 In March of the following year, the Saudi Gazette reported that demolition work had been mostly complete, including the demolition of ten hotels on the eastern side, in addition to houses and other utilities.